 Court Garden now houses the Marlow Leisure Centre and Shelley Theatre; it has access to the River Thames.
 Walk round to look at the back of the house which was built in the mid 18th century by a Dr Battie, (who specialised in nervous diseases).
 He designed it himself and is said to have forgotten at first to put in a staircase.
 It is rumoured that this is where the expression 'batty' originated.

 Children - and adults too - love to feed the swans which gather along the towpath alongside Court Garden and Higginson Park.
-Click for a larger image & other information about Court Garden and Higginson Park The house and surrounding park were bought by public subscription in Marlow in 1926.
+The house and surrounding park were bought by public subscription in Marlow in 1926.
 The presentation to the town was made by General Sir George Higginson, (a veteran of the Crimean war), at a ceremony to celebrate his 100th birthday.
 The park was named after him and now contains a statue of Sir Steve Redgrave, erected following his record fifth gold medal for rowing at the 2000 Olympic Games.

 (2) Marlow Bridge, All Saints Church, The Compleat Angler and the Causeway.